NeetishRaj/PuppeteerCheatsheet/README.md

 ```

 ### Skip fetching images
-Greatly speeds up the automation especially in e-commerce sites with shit ton of images.
+Greatly speeds up the automation especially in sites with lot of images.

 ```js
 // Limit requests